syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Load an existing Word document.
 Using document As WordDocument = New WordDocument("Input.docx", FormatType.Docx)
+    'Find all footnote and endnote by EntityType in Word document.
+    Dim footNotes As List(Of Entity) = document.FindAllItemsByProperty(EntityType.Footnote, Nothing, Nothing)
+    'Iterates the footnotes and remove the footnotes.
+    For i = 0 To footNotes.Count - 1
+        Dim footnote As WFootnote = TryCast(footNotes(i), WFootnote) footnote.OwnerParagraph.ChildEntities.Remove(footnote)
+    Next

+    'Find all fields by FieldType.
+    Dim fields As List(Of Entity) = document.FindAllItemsByProperty(EntityType.Field, "FieldType", FieldType.FieldHyperlink.ToString())
+    'Iterates the fields
+    For i = 0 To fields.Count - 1
+        'Creates hyperlink instance from field to manipulate the hyperlink.
+        Dim hyperlink As Hyperlink = New Hyperlink(TryCast(fields(i), WField)) 'Modifies the Uri of the hyperlink.
+        If hyperlink.Type Is HyperlinkType.WebLink AndAlso hyperlink.TextToDisplay Is "HTML" Then hyperlink.Uri = "http://www.w3schools.com/"
+    Next
     'Save a Word document.
     document.Save("Sample.docx", FormatType.Docx)
 End Using